 Build Customer Loyalty During Covid-19

 Creating and improving customer loyalty is fundamental to the management of our businesses.
-A 2018 research from HubStop reveals that 93% of customers are likely to make repeat purchases with companies who offer excellent customer service.
-This is another thought-provoking research to read if you are interested.
+A 2018 research from HubSpot reveals that 93% of customers are likely to make repeat purchases with companies that offer excellent customer service.
+This is another thought-provoking piece of research to read if you are interested.

 In his article, Patel lists effective methods to create and improve customer service:

 - Offer exceptional customer service – small businesses are multiplying with the impact of Covid-19, thus increasing competition and therefore, options from customers.
 Train your workforce to make your customers happy and use Social media to reach all those people who are staying at home at the moment.

 - Give out free amenities – customers love to receive unique gifts; isn’t it great to have barista-quality coffee and biscuits while you are waiting for your hair highlights to set at the hair salon?
 Or develop a reward program for their continued business.
 Host events, give out free samples of new products, and personalise email communication.
 Creating an inviting and comfortable atmosphere demonstrates that you care about making your clients’ experience pleasant.